hoichi/chops/SPECS.md

         page = silkworm.PageFromSource(/**/);
         site.collections.blog.addPage(page, {sorted: {by: 'date', desc: true}});
     ```

+- SITE
+    - we need vars for templates
+    - one site by default. multiple sites with constructor
+    - settings like

+- TEMPLATES
+    - walk and compile
+    - Helper/filters.
+I do believe we should just give a set of data and helpers to a callback and let it feed all that to underlying templates. we shouldn't have to figure out:
+        - pure functions (Jade),
+        - filters (`swig.setFilter('foobar', (input, idx) => {/* ... */});`)
+        - wrappers (lambdas in Mustache)

 - WATCH/FILEWALKER
     - update all dependable html _and_ collections
     - so we should know where all the sources and targets are